-In respect of particularly serious complaints, the student may write directly to the Pro-Vice-Chancellor (Education) without having followed the informal or formal stages of this procedure set out below.
-In such cases the Pro-Vice-Chancellor (Education) shall decide whether or not to initiate his or her own investigation into the complaint, nominate another member of staff on their behalf or whether it should more appropriately be referred to an earlier stage in the procedure.
+In respect of particularly serious complaints, the student may write directly to the Vice-Provost (Education) without having followed the informal or formal stages of this procedure set out below.
+In such cases the Vice-Provost (Education) shall decide whether or not to initiate his or her own investigation into the complaint, nominate another member of staff on their behalf or whether it should more appropriately b referred to an earlier stage in the procedure.